Open-CMSIS-Pack/cmsis-toolbox/docs/ReferenceApplications.md

 As the *Reference Application* is not hardware specific it does not define a target type.
 It does also not add the board specific software layer.
 With two steps the `*.csolution.yml` file of such an example is configured for an evaluation board.

-1. Specify the evaluation board under `target-types:`.
-This board should also provide a suitable board specific software layer for the application.
+1. Step: Choose a board that provides a suitable software layer for the application.
+Then:
+    - Specify the under `packs:` the DFP and BSP to load the device and board pack.
+    - Specify under `target-types:` the `board:` name.
-2. Use the command `cbuild setup` to identify the compatible board specific software layer.
-Add this software layer to your application.
+2. Step: Use the command `cbuild setup` to identify the compatible board specific software layer.
+Use the `configuration:` information in the `*.cbuild-idx.yml` file Add this software layer to your application.

 ***Reference Application* `*.csolution.yml` file**